Engaging Influential Students to Tackle Peer Violence in Indonesia

 Globally, there is research evidence that shows a close association between peer violence and intimate partner violence (IPV).
 A multi-country study by WHO establishes that the risk of IPV is highest amongst younger women and adolescent girls.
 As such, school-based bullying programmes addressing relationships, gender, and power can be instrumental in the primary prevention of IPV.

 The Roots Programme was adapted from the United States and uses social influence strategy to promote non-violent behaviours and conflict resolution in schools.
-In Indonesia, the curriculum was contextualised and co-designed by students, teachers, local government authorities, the University of Oxford, UNICEF, and local civil society organisations.
+In Indonesia, the curriculum was contextualised and co-designed by students, teachers, local government authorities, the University of Oxford, UNICEF, and local civil society organisations such as Yayasan Indonesia Mengabdi (YIM) in South Sulawesi, Yayasan Setara and LPA Klaten in Central Java.

 In each school, students aged 12 – 15 years are selected as peer influencers (“Agents of Change”) to disseminate non-violence messages to their peers, using methods of their choice (drawing, singing, dance, photo booths, and group discussions).
 Roughly 20 girls and 20 boys in each school were selected by the students using social network mapping.
 Facilitators from nearby civil society organisations* helped to oversee implementation and facilitate a complementary module on non-violent discipline for teachers.
 The programme aimed to: i) reduce bullying through spreading positive social norms and behaviour within the school; and ii) enhance teachers’ positive classroom management.

-Ryan Febrianto worked for UNICEF Indonesia in 2016-2017 to co-develop a bullying prevention pilot programme (“Roots”) in 12 Junior High Schools in South Sulawesi and Central Java province, Indonesia.
-Highlighting the significant benefits of the programme Ryan said, “Compared to many bullying prevention programmes that focus on creating punitive school policies or improving individual student’s empathy, our programme tries to identify and change social norms amongst students to create lasting change”.
+Together with international and local partners, Ryan Febrianto worked for UNICEF Indonesia in 2016-2017 to co-develop a bullying prevention pilot programme (“Roots”) in 12 Junior High Schools in South Sulawesi and Central Java province, Indonesia.
+Highlighting the significant benefits of the programme Ryan said, “Compared to many bullying prevention programmes that focus on creating punitive school policies or improving individual student’s empathy, this programme tries to identify and change social norms amongst students to create lasting change”.

 This is proven in research, which finds that bullying can be driven by social norms about desirable behaviour in a community.
 “When a community believes that bullying is acceptable, they will adjust their behaviour accordingly to this belief, and patterns start to emerge”, Ryan added.
-As part of the baseline assessment, children and teachers were asked to describe their own and other students’ perceptions of conflict in the school to inform programme content and delivery.
+As part of the baseline assessment conducted by UNICEF as well as local and international partners, children and teachers were asked to describe their own and other students’ perceptions of conflict in the school to inform programme content and delivery.

 A Focus on Influential Students